 Joint ventures are riskier but allow faster entry into foreign markets.
 They can offer tax advantages and may be required in some countries.

 Joint ventures are temporary, dissolve after the project, and can involve unequal contributions.
 An agreement is crucial, specifying contributions, profits, and responsibilities.
 Examples include real estate, media, and tech sectors.

 Foreign direct investment (FDI) occurs when a company takes controlling ownership in a business entity in another country.
 With FDI, foreign companies are directly involved with day-to-day operations in the other country.
 This means they’re bringing money into the investment, knowledge, skills, and technology.

 FDI involves creating a lasting relationship with and gaining significant influence in the foreign market.
 Through FDI, companies can lower production costs and gain access to markets they otherwise may not have been able to do on their own.
 For the destination country, FDI can be a source of resources and technology and can spur economic growth and development.
 However, FDI does come with risks for investors and can raise concerns about foreign influence in target countries.

 Another way large businesses invest is to set up a wholly-owned subsidiary.
-With a wholly-owned subsidiary, a local business is entirely under the parent company’s control, running under the same brand or another name that may be chosen.
+A local business is owned by a parent company.
+It operates under the same brand or a different name chosen by the parent company.

-A subsidiary can be created from scratch, but buying a local business outright is often easier than turning it into a new subsidiary.
+Creating a subsidiary from scratch is possible.
+However, it is often easier to purchase a local business rather than starting a new subsidiary.
 This model has the same pros and cons as direct foreign investment.
-The primary difference is that you have greater control over operations on the ground, as the parent company manages the subsidiary.
+You have more control on the ground when the parent company manages the subsidiary.